andreaskhvid/terraform-azurerm-linux-virtual-machine-scale-set/docs/README.md

 ## Description

 This Terraform resource module deploys a linux virtual machine scale set.
+The module is used to test pre-commit.